Make your Single Board Computer shine with DietPi

 - MotionEye – Camera / Web Interface Surveillance

 - Cloud / Backups:

-- Pydio – Feature-rich backup and sync server with web interface.
+- Pydio – Feature-rich backup and sync server with a web interface.

 - UrBackup Server – Full backups for systems on your network

-- Gogs – GitHub style server, with web interface.
+- Gogs – GitHub style server, with a web interface.

-- Syncthing – Backup and sync server with web interface.
+- Syncthing – Backup and sync server with a web interface.

-- Tonido – Lightweight backup and sync server with web interface, and, cloud access.
+- Tonido – Lightweight backup and sync server with a web interface, and, cloud access.